seamplex/feenox/doc/sds.md

 ```

-The input file provided as the first argument to the `feenox` binary contains all the information needed to solve the problem, so any further human intervention is not needed after execution begins.
+The input file provided as the first argument to the `feenox` binary contains all the information needed to solve the problem, so any further human intervention is not needed after execution begins, as requested by the SRS.
-If the execution finishes successfully, FeenoX returns a zero errorlevel to the calling shell (and follows the UNIX _rule of silence_):
+If the execution finishes successfully, FeenoX returns a zero errorlevel to the calling shell (and follows the Unix _rule of silence_, i.e. no [`PRINT`](https://www.seamplex.com/feenox/doc/feenox-manual.html#print) no output):

 ```terminal
 $ feenox maze.fee